leif/sx/doc/sphinx/offlinetx.rst

 Now the input script is prepared, and the tx is signed.

-Put ``txfile.tx`` on a USB stick, transport it to your online computer.
+Put ``signed.tx`` on a USB stick, transport it to your online computer.

 Broadcast the final tx to the Bitcoin network.
 ::

-    $ sx broadcast-tx txfile.tx
+    $ sx broadcast-tx signed.tx

 Or to send it to one Bitcoin node (like a localhost one), use:
 ::

-    $ sx sendtx txfile.tx localhost 4009
+    $ sx sendtx signed.tx localhost 4009